zyedidia/micro/runtime/help/tutorial.md

 `initlua`.

-This example will show you how to use the `init.lua` file by creating a binding to `CtrlR` which will execute the bash command `go run` on the current file, given that the current file is a Go file.
+This example will show you how to use the `init.lua` file by creating a binding to `Ctrl-r` which will execute the bash command `go run` on the current file, given that the current file is a Go file.

 You can do that by putting the following in `init.lua`: